 Also speaking at the ceremony, the Regional Director of AFD, Bruno Deprince, noted that AKDN and AFD’s common focus on health was important and strategic in East Africa.
 This is important not only because “’every life counts’”, he said, “but also because few investments in other sectors can generate such human and economic benefits.
 Improved quality and access to health is one of the most efficient mechanisms to reduce inequalities and improve long-term economic growth.”

 The catheterisation laboratory is part of the expansion of the two Aga Khan Hospitals (in Mombasa and Nairobi).
-The expansions are designed to strengthen existing services, expand diagnostics, upgrade the quality of service delivery, enhance facilities to international standards and establish 30 outreach health facilities in the coast and Kisumu regions.
+The expansions are designed to strengthen existing services, expand diagnostics, upgrade the quality of service delivery, enhance facilities to international standards and establish 30 outreach health facilities in the Coast and Kisumu regions.

 The Aga Khan Health Services, an agency of the Aga Khan Development Network, provides high-quality health care that is intended to raise the health status of people in the Mombasa and Kisumu areas through two hospitals, 11 outreach clinics and related health programmes.
 In addition to providing patient care, both preventive and curative, in rural and urban settings, there is an emphasis on health systems development through an Aga Khan University-managed community health department in the Mombasa Hospital.
-Both hospitals have been awarded the ISO 9001:2008 (International Standardization Organization) certification for conforming to international quality standards in systems and process.
+Both hospitals have been awarded the ISO 9001:2008 (International Standardisation Organisation) certification for conforming to international quality standards in systems and process.

 Over the last century, the Aga Khan Development Network’s many programmes and diverse institutions in health, education, finance, tourism, media and culture have helped improve the quality of life in the country’s most resource poor communities.
 By partnering with the Government and the private sector, AKDN is ensuring that a civil society is contributing, in collaboration with the state, towards empowering communities to develop their own educational standards, meet healthcare needs and generate financial activity to enable resources to be accessed by those in greatest need.